ENCYCLOPEDIC ENTRY

 Loading ...

 Many moons formed at the same time as their primary.
-Gravity pulled bits of dust and gas together into larger and larger clumps of material.
+Gravity pulled bits of and together into larger and larger clumps of material.
 Eventually, the smaller clump of material (moon) began orbiting the larger clump (primary).

 Some moons formed in other ways.
-Earth's moon may have formed when an object the size of Mars crashed into the planet.
-The collision sprayed a huge amount of material into orbit around Earth.
-This material slowly accumulated into one large body, our moon.
-Other moons in our solar system were once asteroids, chunks of rock that are too small to be planets.
+Earth's moon may have formed when an object the size of crashed into the planet.
+The sprayed a huge amount of material into orbit around Earth.
+This material slowly into one large body, our moon.
+Other moons in our solar system were once asteroids, chunks of that are too small to be planets.
 These asteroids came too close to their primary and were pulled into orbit by the force of gravity.

-Some moons have volcanic or geologic activity.
+Some moons have or activity.
 For example, scientists have observed volcanic plumes rising 300 kilometers (190 miles) from the surface of Io, another one of Jupiters moons.
 Other moons, including Earth's moon, show little or no signs of geologic activity, though they may have been more active in the past.

 Another six moons in our solar system circle dwarf planets.
-Dwarf planets are planet-like objects that do not fit the full definition of a planet.
-Pluto is the most famous dwarf planet.
+Dwarf planets are planet-like objects that do not fit the full definition of a planet. is the most famous dwarf planet.
 Pluto has three moons.
 Many other moons in our solar system orbit smaller bodies.
-Because moons are relatively small, none have yet been discovered outside the solar system, but there are likely trillions of moons throughout the universe.
+Because moons are relatively small, none have yet been discovered outside the solar system, but there are likely of moons throughout the .

 Fast Fact